YohanLB09/Active-Directory-User-Provisioning-Group-Policy-and-Account-Management/README.md

 -Attempt to log back in the Client VM as the Domain user.
 It should be unlocked .

-This step serves to verify that the configured security measure against brute-force attacks on user accounts is functioning correctly.
+Step 6 serves to verify that the configured security measure against brute-force attacks on user accounts is functioning correctly.
 By intentionally failing to log in multiple times, you should trigger the account lockout, as indicated by an error message.
 Subsequently, the process of unlocking the account through the Domain Controller demonstrates the administrative control over user access and confirms the lockout policy can be reversed by authorized personnel.
 Finally, successfully logging in after unlocking confirms the account is no longer restricted.
 </p>
 <br />